emicklei/pgtalk/test/README.md

 ## create database

-Use your tool to create the databse "pgtalk"
+Use your tool to create the databse "pgtalk" in the public schema.

-## create tables in public schema

 ## running the db tests

+The test will create the tables if missing.

     make test